intales/gazelle/README.md

 That's it!
 You've just created a basic Gazelle server that responds with "Hello, Gazelle!" to any incoming requests to the root route.

-For more advanced usage and detailed documentation, check out the Gazelle documentation.
+To learn more, check out our [documentation](https://docs.gazelle-dart.dev/).

 ## Contributing